eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 45: States Rebuilder WeatherStore Class_

-In the method `_weatherChanged()`, the method `setState()` provided by the `ReactiveModel` class is used to mutate the state of the store and imply a notification to its `Obse
+In the method `_weatherChanged()`, the method `setState()` provided by the `ReactiveModel` class is used to mutate the state of the store and imply a notification to its observable.

 ##### Presentation Layer

-To access the `WeatherStore` inside the application, it needs to be injected into the Widget Tree.
+To access the `WeatherStore` inside the application, it needs to be injected into the widget tree.

 This injection takes place inside the `StatesRebuilderApp` widget a.k.a. `WeatherApp` widget.